tt-acm/HealthyReentry/docs/dev-details.md

 ## Backend Setup
 The backend is a node app running an express server for the API.
 Detailed information about the models ard routes are documented as swagger annotated code comments.
+This can accessed in dev mode by going to `/api/docs/` at the application server.
+To enable dev mode add `NODE_ENV=development` to the environment variables.
 ## Models
 The information is represented via database 3 models stored in `/server/models`.
 - Encounter